coders-school/good-practices/module1/03_principles.en.md

 Useful when assessing the progress of work.
 <!-- .element: class="fragment fade-in" -->

-At first the work goes quite briskly (the general outline of the task), but it is only in the process that unthought out boundary cases are discovered, due to which the task will take longer time expected.
+At first the work goes quite easy (the general outline of the task), but then edge cases get discovered which were unthought of before, due to which the task will take longer time expected.
 <!-- .element: class="fragment fade-in" -->

 ___